C-Stew/SkyrimSE-Modlist/index.md

 This mod list also incorporates ENB, a post-processing program that enhances visuals drastically.
 If you experience performance issues or are running on a low-end system, test with ENB off. **Certain mods rely on ENB being present, and they will need to be removed if ENB is not in use.**

+*Any mods containing NSFW content/additions will not be included.*

 **System Requirements*** **(and AMD equivalent):**
 - NVIDIA GTX 1050 \| AMD HD 7870
 - Intel i3 \| Ryzen 3